Autonomous Driving & Connected Mobility

 Our global content covers market forecasts, OEM strategies and roadmaps for steering, suspension, braking, driveline & active & passive safety technologies.
 Whilst we remain thought leaders in this area, our team also focuses on the future evolution of technologies such as analysis of the automotive lighting systems market, automated driving market, autonomous driving business models, and vehicle-to-vehicle and vehicle-to-infrastructure communication.
 Our deep-dive analysis supports clients to understand innovation and challenges which impact the industry.

-We help our clients understand how a variety of connected car trends and technology breakthroughs impact their current and future product portfolio.
+We help our clients understand how a variety of connected car trends and technological breakthroughs impact their current and future product portfolio.
 Our client base includes vehicle manufacturers, Tier I suppliers, technology vendors, investment companies, insurance companies, and wireless carriers with whom we partner to evaluate new products and services for different geographical markets.
-'Our engagement model involves several steps, beginning with discover, which is followed by inform, analyze, develop, and, finally, implement, but the key differentiator is the high degree of customization we offer to assist our clients in shaping the project.
+‘Our engagement model involves several steps, beginning with discovering, which is followed by inform, analyze, develop, and, finally, implement, but the key differentiator is the high degree of customization we offer to assist our clients in shaping the project.

 Frost & Sullivan’s global connected and automated car research team can support new clients in the following areas:

 - New Products and Services: Support in the development of new products and services tapping into existing white spaces